 For more useful recipe inspiration, click below to read our Healthy Dinner Ideas for Lockdown blog.
 Or if you’re self-isolating with your significant other, here are some romantic dinner ideas for two.

-Our contemporary new WMi4000 washing machine is fully integrated as well as boasting a 9KG capacity, 15 programmes and an A+++ energy rating.
+Our contemporary washing machines are fully integrated, boasting a 9KG capacity, 15 programmes and an A+++ energy rating.

-Everyone’s favourite lifestyle appliances, Caple’s wine cabinets keep your drinks in perfect condition.
+Everyone’s favourite lifestyle appliances, Caple’s wine coolers keep your drinks in perfect condition.

 Did you know that a Caple water filter can treat 6,000 litres, reducing plastic waste & saving you money?